ddrake/Gradebook/README.md

 #### Course

-To set up a new course, first select 'Edit Course' to change the Course name and term as you like.
+To set up your new course, first select 'Edit Course' to change the Course name and term from their default values.

 #### Students

 Next add your students, either by using 'Manage Students' to enter them manually (first name, last name, email) or by using 'Import Students' to import them from a tab-separated text file in the application directory named 'students.txt'.
 A sample file, 'students.txt.sample', is provided in this repository.
 Students are always 'active' when added, but can later be inactivated or deleted.
+Inactive students don't show up on reports or when entering scores.

 #### Categories